-Looking For a New Volkswagen Golf R in your area?
+Looking for a Used Golf R in your area?

 The 2012 Volkswagen Golf R fills a small but important niche in the automotive marketplace, combining a true turbocharged, performance-oriented ride with a comfortable, well-equipped cabin, superior handling characteristics and the functionality of a hatchback.The Bad